milanca269/Arbitrary-Precision-Calculator/README.md

 # Arbitrary-Precision-Calculator
-Project brief Developed a calculator in C capable of performing arithme numbers beyond the limits of standard data types.
-The sys digits dynamically, enabling addition, subtraction, multipe arbitrary precision.
+Developed a calculator in C capable of performing arithmetic operations on numbers beyond standard data type limits.
+The system stores digits dynamically, enabling addition, subtraction, multiplication, and division with arbitrary precision.